Transactional Analysis Therapy

-I am a Psychotherapist in advanced clinical training, specialising in the modality of Transactional Analysis (UKCP registered).
+I am a trained Psychotherapist in the modality of Transactional Analysis.
 I work with neurodivergent clients.
 Therapy is a separate service to coaching, although there is some overlap.
 However, transactional analysis psychotherapy is more focused on:

 - Guiding the client through processing their past (trauma, anxiety etc)